alexmaret/openhab-binding-zmote/README.md

   downloaded from the ZMote webapp.
 This should be the full path to the file, e.g.
   "C:\OpenHAB\userdata\config\remote.json" on Windows or "/opt/openhab/userdata/config/remote.json"
   on Unix systems.
-- **url** (required): The URL of the device.
-When configuring a Thing manually, you can set this to any value, e.g. http://127.0.0.1 as it will be overwritten by auto-discovery once the device becomes available.
+- **url** (optional): The URL of the device.
+When configuring a Thing manually, the value will be overwritten by auto-discovery once the device becomes available.
 - **retry** (optional): The number of retries in case the device is busy (Default:
   1).
 - **timeout** (optional): The time we wait in seconds until we give up connecting to